JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 ### What this Outlearn path will cover

 This path is intended to provide a high level summary of the process for installing and using Red Hat's BRMS (Business Rules Management System) platform, with some particulars that should be helpful for developers and rules authors alike.
+That said, much of the high-level information reflects how rules engines in general tend to work, and aren't specific to Red Hat's solution(s).

 <!-- @multipleChoice -->